CEO update

 Think of it as a smarter version of the meeting assistants we’re all familiar with, but with a laser focus on skills.

-Right now, Helix focuses on analysing soft skills, what we call our Core 9 soft skills.
+Initially, Helix focused on analysing our Core 9 soft skills.
 These cover three key areas:

 The 4 Helix use cases